Renaissance School of Medicine at Stony Brook University: Curriculum

 RSOM has recently redesigned its curriculum, which has been renamed the LEARN (Learning, Experiential, Adaptive, Rigorous, and Novel) Curriculum.
 The curriculum is composed of three phases: (Foundational) Phase I, (Primary Clinical) Phase II, and (Advanced Clinical) Phase III.
-Phase I, which takes place over 18 months, begins with the 24 week "B3" course, which concerns anatomy, the molecular foundations of medicine, and mechanisms of disease.
+Phase I, which takes place over 18 months, begins with the 24-week "B3" course, which concerns anatomy, the molecular foundations of medicine, and mechanisms of disease.
 The following 36 weeks are a sequence of five integrated pathophysiology systems-based courses.
-Phase II, which is 12 months, marks the start of clinical clerkships, including pediatrics and ob-gyn, surgery, anesthesia and emergency medicine; and psychiatry, neurology and radiology.
+Phase II, which is 12 months, marks the start of clinical clerkships, including pediatrics and ob-gyn, surgery, anesthesia, and emergency medicine; and psychiatry, neurology, and radiology.
 Finally, Phase III, totaling 16 months, includes a combination of sub-internships in medicine, pediatrics, surgery, emergency medicine, ob/gyn, or urology, advanced clinical experiences, transition to residency courses, selectives, and electives.
-Students are given a 10-week period between phases II and III to study and sit for the USMLE Step 1 Exam.
+Students are given a 12-week period between phases II and III to study and sit for the USMLE Step 1 Exam and USMLE Step 2 Exam.

-In addition to the LEARN Curriculum, RSOM offers a Scholarly Concentrations Program, which allows students to explore one of four academic concentrations, including Basic, Translational, Clinical and Social Sciences Research, Global Health, Medical Education, and Medical Humanities and Ethics.
+In addition to the LEARN Curriculum, RSOM offers a Scholarly Concentrations Program, which allows students to explore one of four academic concentrations, including Basic, Translational, Clinical and Social Sciences Research; Global Health; Medical Education; and Medical Humanities and Ethics.

 Accepted students who are already certain of the medical speciality they would like to pursue are invited to apply to the 3-Year MD (3YMD@RSOM) Program.
 Depending on the specialty, between zero and two students from each incoming class are accepted to each specialty.
 The program saves students a year of schooling, as the curriculum is reduced from 149 weeks to 135 weeks.
 Students accepted into this program are given conditional acceptance to a RSOM residency program of their choice.

 RSOM also offers dual degree programs in affiliation with other Stony Brook University graduate schools and outside research institutions.
-Among them are the MD/MBA program in conjunction with the College of Business at Stony Brook University and the MD/PhD program in conjunction with Cold Spring Harbor Laboratory and the Brookhaven National Laboratory.
+Among them are the MD/MBA program in conjunction with the College of Business at Stony Brook University and the MD/PhD program in conjunction with Cold Spring Harbor Laboratory and Brookhaven National Laboratory.